OfficialKrisHass/Copper-Engine/Documentation/Guide/06 - Physics.md

 `RigidBody.ForceMode` is an enum with these four values.

-- **Force**: The most common choice, a simple force using the rigidbody's mass and changes the velocity over time.
+- **Force**: The most common choice, a simple force using the rigidbody's mass.
+Changes the velocity over time.
 Similar to Acceleration, but takes into account the mass.
-- **Impulse**: Similar to force but serves as a quick impulse to the velocity (not over time), also takes into account the mass.
+- **Impulse**: Similar to force but serves as a quick impulse to the velocity (not change over time), also takes into account the mass.
 - **VelocityChange**: Directly changes the velocity ignoring the rigidbody's mass.
-- **Acceleration**: Also directly changes the velocity and ignores the rigidbody's mass but acts as an acceleration, e.g.g change over time.
+- **Acceleration**: Also directly changes the velocity and ignores the rigidbody's mass but acts as an acceleration, e.g changes the velocity over time.

 The functions use `RigidBody.ForceMode.Force` as a default parameter so in that case you don't need to worry about it.